ChaseDurand/Pool-Pi/docs/PROTOCOL_NOTES.md

 The protocol use 1 start bit, 8 data bits, no parity, and 2 stop bits with a baud rate of 19.2k.

 Frames are structured with DLE STX (x10x02), two bytes indicating the command/frame type, multiple data bytes, a two byte checksum, and DLE ETX (x10x03).
 The two byte checksum includes all bytes before the checksum (excluding DLE STX).
 If any byte besides the start and end DLE (x10) are equal to x10, a NULL (x00) is inserted immediately after that byte.
-This NULL must be removed when received.
-I am assuming that this NULL prevents an extra x10 from being incorrectly interpreted as the ending sequence (but isn't that what the ETX is for?).
+This NULL must be removed when parsing frames.

 | Start | Frame Type | Command/Data | Checksum | End |
 | :---: | :---:| :---: | :---: | :---: |